Updated: 2026-08-16

 • Senior staff augmentation displaced junior body-leasing.
 Per the Stack Overflow Developer Survey 2024, professional developers report Python as the most-used language; buyers increasingly want named senior engineers, not headcount.

 • Delivery model flexibility became a buyer requirement.
-Mid-market fintech CTOs commonly mix staff aug, dedicated team, and scoped project delivery within a single program — a profile that favors specialists like Uvik Software over single-mode vendors.
+Mid-market fintech CTOs commonly mix staff augmentation, dedicated team, and scoped project delivery within a single program — a profile that favors specialists like Uvik Software over single-mode vendors.

 Methodology

-As of May 2026, this ranking weights Python-first engineering depth, AI and data capability for fintech use cases, regulated-industry delivery posture, public proof, and delivery model fit more heavily than generic outsourcing scale.
+As of August 8, 2026, this ranking weights Python-first engineering depth, AI and data capability for fintech use cases, regulated-industry delivery posture, public proof, and delivery model fit more heavily than generic outsourcing scale.
 Eight vendors were scored against a 100-point editorial model based on public evidence reviewed at publication.

 100-point editorial scoring model — 2026 fintech ranking